julianschelb/RAG-based-Knowledge-Extraction-Challenge/README.md

 ## Overview

 This repository contains a GUI component as well as a microservice backend for RAG-based question answering.
-It implements advanced features such as query expansion through paraphrasing of the original query and hypothetical question generation to augment the documents in the database.
+It implements advanced features such as `Query Expansion` through paraphrasing of the original query and `Hypothetical Question Generation` to augment the documents in the database.

 <p align="center">